Traveling for Surgery with The Gender Confirmation Center

 • TransHeartline is a trans-led and operated post-op care/lodging facility.
 The space is small, so look into this option first.

 • AirBnB: AirBnB can be a great option for you as they have shared housing options in addition to entire places.
-The cheapest options on AirBnB are in Oakland, not San Francisco.
-Oakland is just across the Bay Bridge from San Francisco, and you can travel to and from San Francisco easily via BART.
+The cheapest options on AirBnB are in the East Bay, such as Oakland, not in San Francisco.
+Cities like Oakland, Emmeryville, Hayward, El Cerrito ad Richmond and just across the Bay Bridge from San Francisco, and you can travel to and from San Francisco easily via BART.
 We’re starting a project to find trans and non-binary folks who have their places listed on AirBnB.
 You can usually find shared spaces with a private room as low as $40, and around $70 at the higher end.
 Listings for the “entire place” (meaning you won’t have to share space with strangers) will run more expensive than private rooms in a shared house.
 For the cheaper ones, be sure to look at the location, as they may be far away and incur higher transportation costs.

 • USA Hostels: This hostel is very near our office and the lowest rates start at around $34 a night.
-We can only recommend the location and price, but haven’t had any feedback from anyone staying there.
+We can only recommend this service because of the location and price, but we have not had any feedback from our patients staying there.

 Medium Cost, LGBTQ Friendly, All Located Within 3 Miles of GCC: